swallace100/PHP/Coin-Flip/Readme.md

 ## Description

 - Would you like to flip a coin, but don't have one around?
 Use this instead!
-- Click on the "Flip a Coin" button and a heads or tails button will show below the button.
+- Click on the "Flip a Coin" button and a coin showing heads or tails will appear below the button.

 ## Installation